 To truly experience this city and all the things to do in Stratford Ontario Canada, you need more than a day trip.
 Although this was my fourth time in Stratford, it was the first time I stayed overnight, and what a difference this makes!
 I highly recommend staying at Forest Motel and Woodland Retreat, an oasis on 32 acres of forest, only five minutes drive from downtown Stratford.

 Enjoy forest hikes, continental breakfast, luxurious rooms, saltwater hot tubs, nightly campfires, and free canoes and lawn games.
-You can compare prices on Tripadvisor or HotelsCombined, and read my full review here.
+You can read my full review here.

 2. Go foraging